expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 With `expo start`, [web push notifications](../../guides/push-notifications) are supported without any additional configuration.

-To use it with other services such as ZEIT Now, you would need appropriate configuration to let `/expo-service-worker.js` serve the file content of `/.expo/expo-service-worker.js`, and let `/service-worker.js` serve the file content of a service worker (for example, it would be `/_next/static/service-worker.js` if you uses [next-offline](https://github.com/hanford/next-offline), or `/.expo/service-worker.js` (which will be a blank file) if do not use any other service worker).
+To use it with other services such as ZEIT Now, you would need appropriate configuration to
+- let `/expo-service-worker.js` serve the file content of `/static/expo-service-worker.js`, and
+- let `/service-worker.js` serve the file content of a service worker.
+  - For example, it would be `/_next/static/service-worker.js` if you uses [next-offline](https://github.com/hanford/next-offline), or `/static/service-worker.js` (which will be a blank file) if do not use any other service worker).

-Here is an example `now.json` configuration file assuming that you are using next-offline.
+Here is an example `now.json` configuration file:

 ```json